-You may feel overwhelmed and constantly behind on your other tasks when your child is constantly depending on you.
+You may feel overwhelmed and behind on your other tasks when your child is constantly depending on you.
 Teaching your child to play independently is part of building the confidence he needs to grow.
 It will also give you space to accomplish your day-to-day tasks.

 How Long Should my Child Play Independently?